SpriteLink/NIPAP/docs/debian-install.rst

 new user:
 ``sudo -i
 su - postgres
-createuser -S -R -D -W nipap``
+createuser -S -R -D -W nipap
+createdb -O nipap nipap``
-You'll be prompted for a new password - remember it.
-Now
+You'll be prompted for a new password when creating the user- remember it.
+Now we need to populate the database with some tables and functions.
+In the ip4r directory downloaded via CVS, there is a file called ip4r.sql that needs to be run in for the 'nipap' database, again as the nipap user;
+``psql -d nipap -f <path to ip4r.sql>``
+Continue with the functions file followed by the tables;
+``psql -d nipap -f /usr/share/nipap/sql/functions.plsql psql -d nipap -f /usr/share/nipap/sql/ip_net.plsql``

+Your database is now ready to go!